Is the 2022 economy a repeat of 2008?

 There is some relief on the housing front as some feel the red hot market could be starting to cool, as one real estate agent told NewsNation.

 “There’s a lot of concerns about the general state of the economy in both years,” said Bolema.
-“Right now inflation is running like 8 or 9 percent and wage increases are more like 5 or 6 percent.”
+“Right now inflation is running like eight or nine percent and wage increases are more like five or six percent.”

-“Now we’re seeing like three or four really solid offers, maybe even one great offer but definitely not ten or twenty or more,” said Allison Ziefert, a real estate agent from New Jersey.
+“Now we’re seeing like three or four really solid offers, maybe even one great offer but definitely not 10 or 20 or more,” said Allison Ziefert, a real estate agent from New Jersey.

 The other big difference between 2008 and today is the jobs market.
 Bolema said job seekers have more options now than 14 years ago, and companies are starting to negotiate more flexible options.